top of page

 SOLITARY CONFINEMENT BILLS - 2025

-PENDING BILLS
+VETOED BILLS

 HB2647 State correctional facilities; use of restorative housing or isolated confinement; restrictions